Kauwela 2024 Program Updates

 Parents are responsible for dropping off students in time for class and picking up students in a timely manner after their last class of the day.

 Students driving to and from campus must register prior to the start of the summer program to obtain a parking application and Student Driver’s Manual.
 All parking applications are kept on file with the Kamehameha Schools Hawaiʻi High School office.
-KS students with a valid 2021-2022 parking pass may use the same pass during the summer and do not need to reapply.
-Non-KS students will be required to use and display the Summer 2022 Parking Pass issued by Kula Kauwela office.
+KS students with a valid 2023-2024 parking pass may use the same pass during the summer and do not need to reapply.
+Non-KS students will be required to use and display the Summer 2024 Parking Pass issued by Kula Kauwela office.
 Students who hold a space on a Kamehameha bus for summer programs will not be granted driving and parking privileges.
+More information will be provided with your keiki's award letter in April.

 Kula Kauwela has a strict attendance policy.
 Daily attendance is critical for students to truly benefit from a rigorous and dynamic summer learning experience.
 Absences due to family trips and vacations, games and/or athletic tournaments are discouraged and students who are unable to commit to the program should not apply.